Do you have an assessment you want to direct students to while they are in a lesson? You've come to the right place!

 Step 3: After selecting the assessment, give any instructions needed (character limit of 1000), upload an image (optional), then click Save.

 ❗ Important Note - the Assessment Name will be pre-filled with the name of the assessment you selected in Step 2.
 We recommend not changing this name - the best way to make sure the student sees the intended assessment is if this matches the exact name of the assessment.
+We are basically triggering a search for the assessment with the name you've entered in the activity tile.
+If the assessment name doesn't match your tile's assessment name, students will not see that assessment listed when they click on the activity link.

 Student Step 1: While in the lesson, they will click on the activity tile for the assessment.